Originally appeared on the Reaktor blog

 Having this bare kernel allows the creation of our primitives — the very first words in the “core library” that will still have to be written in assembly.
 This includes many fundamental Forth words, such as:

-• Stack manipulation like DUP (duplicates the top item on the stack).
+(duplicates the top item on the stack). - Arithmetic like

-• Arithmetic like + (adds the top 2 items on the stack together).
+(adds the top 2 items on the stack together). - Memory access like

 The primitives are very small and self–contained because they always interface through the parameter stack.
 After some initial struggle, creating a core library with the most basic operations is relatively straightforward.